NicolasH2/gseaCondenser/README.md

 <img src="readme_files/gsea_nparents.png"/>

-Alternatively, we can manually define the parent sets.
-This means that we don't have to set a similarity threshold.
-In any case the sets will get one of the defined parents, namely the one with the highest overlap.
+Alternatively, we can manually define the parent pathways.
+This means that we don't have to pathway a similarity threshold.
+In any case the pathways will get one of the defined parents, namely the one with the highest overlap.

 ```r
 gsea2 <- condenseGsea(gsea, idcol="pathway", finalParents = c("neutrophil degranulation",